Akhil-Kapadia/Project_Lab-1/README.md

 INSTRUCTIONS:

 Setting Up:
-1	You'll need to create a username for git for when you commit things.
+1. You'll need to create a username for git for when you commit things.
+Enter "git config --global user.name "Your name Here""
-Enter git config --global user.name "Your name Here"
+2. Either download Notepad++ (recommended) or enter this into terminal "git config core.editor notepad"

 Getting Started (1st time):
 1. Goto an empty folder (ie "Project Lab 1")